BaturalpOz/CS308-SUpotify/README.md

 ### Data Format

 The platform collects various data, including song title, artist, album and user ratings.
-Special attention is paid to different versions of the same song and multiple artist entries..
+Special attention is paid to different versions of the same song and multiple artist entries.

 ### Data Collection